jackalope/jackalope-doctrine-dbal/README.md

     psql -c "CREATE DATABASE jackalope WITH OWNER = jackalope;" -U postgres

 ### SQLite
     Database is created automagically if you specify driver and path ("pdo_sqlite", "jackalope.db").
+Databasename is not needed.

 ## phpunit Tests